- Reference Number: HEY-604/2020

 If you experience any of the following, notify your doctor immediately.

-- Difficulty in breathing, dizziness or fainting.
+- Difficulty in breathing, dizziness of fainting

-- Prolonged weakness or fatigue.
+- Prolonged weakness of fatigue

-- Swelling of the legs, ankles, arms or wrists.
+- Swelling of the legs, ankles, arms or wrists

-- Chest pain or prolonged hiccupping.
+- Chest pain or prolonged hiccupping

-Identification card and follow up
+Identification card and follow-up

-You will be given a new pacemaker identification card by the ECG technician when your pacemaker is checked on the ward.
+You will be given a new pacemaker identification card by the physiologist when your pacemaker is checked on the ward.
 It is important you carry this card at all times.
 In case of an accident, this card will inform those attending you that you have a pacemaker.
 This card supplies basic information about your pacemaker.